The Great Peacemaker

 Jared" came to know of Christ too.

 Still other versions of this tradition tell of a sign that occurred after Hiawatha's message was given that persuaded the Seneca, who were the last of the original five tribes to join, of the truth of his message.
 The sun was darkened.
 The obvious Christian comparison is from the testimonies of Matthew, Mark, and Luke when the sun was darkened for three hours at the time of Christ's death, after His message to the Jews was also delivered.
 As described in my previous post, The Eagle and the Days of Darkness, the sun was also darkened during a turbulent three days in the Americas from the time Christ died to the time He arose from the dead.
-Several months after which, the Prince of Peace ministered and taught those here, according to the Book of Mormon.
+Several months after which, the Prince of Peace ministered and taught those here, according to the Covenant of Christ.
 Those He taught here succeeded in establishing a peaceful society.

 I think it’s possible a lot more was known about Christ by